 - iPhone X/iPhone 8 − September 2017

-iPhone XR 2 price – How much will it cost?
+Price – How much will the iPhone XR 2 cost?

 One of the most appealing aspects of 2018’s iPhone XR was its price.
-Despite not exactly passing for cheap when placed alongside Android competitors, in iPhone town, it started at a whopping £250 less than the most affordable SKU of the more powerful iPhone XS.
+While it was by no means a snip in comparison to Android competitors, it did at least trim a healthy £250 off the price of the iPhone XS base model.

 Right now, the iPhone XR starts at £749/$749 for the 64GB model, £799/$799 for the 128GB version and £899/$899 for the largest-capacity 256GB model.

-Apple’s own A-series chipsets have been a staple of iPhones and iPads for generations, and we’re expecting the next A13 SoC (as it’s suspected to be called) to make its debut in both the iPhone 11 series and the iPhone XR 2.
+Last year the iPhone XR packed the exact same A12 Bionic chip as the iPhone XS, and we anticipate the same move to be made in 2019.
+We’re expecting the next A13 SoC (as it’s expected to be called) to make its debut in both the iPhone 11 series and the iPhone XR 2.

-The iPhone XR is a well-built glass and metal smartphone with a 6.1-inch ‘Liquid Retina’ IPS display that ditches Apple’s pressure-sensitive 3D Touch technology in-place of simpler haptic feedback.
+The iPhone XR is an attractive glass and metal smartphone with a 6.1-inch ‘Liquid Retina’ IPS display that ditches Apple’s pressure-sensitive 3D Touch technology in place of simpler haptic feedback.

 - Related: What are Animoji and Memoji?

-The iPhone XR 2 (along with the 11 and 11 Max) all look to sport similar rounded forms to their predecessors, with the most notable difference being a new, large square camera arrangement.
+The iPhone XR 2 (along with the 11 and 11 Max) all seem to have similar profiles to their predecessors, but the most notable difference is a that large square camera arrangement, which will doubtless prove to be controversial among fans used to more sleek designs.
+Given that the XR 2 model has only two camera sensors rather than three, its bulky camera module is particularly noticeable.

-The iPhone XR brought a long-absent injection of colour back into the iPhone portfolio and the XR 2 is expected to continue this trend with two new hues – lavender and green, bringing the total to six, again – as these two new colourways will replace the XR’s existing blue and coral options, according to Macotakara.
+The iPhone XR brought a long-absent burst of colour back into the iPhone portfolio, and the XR 2 will build on that legacy with the introduction of lavender and green to the range (according to Macotakara), at the cost of the XR’s blue and coral variants.

 If the 11 series makes use of OIS (optical image stabilisation) across multiple camera sensors, there’s a chance that the XR 2 might only employ the technology on its primary rear snapper – similarly to the iPhone X and 8 Plus respectively.

-Unless Apple chooses to update its TrueDepth front camera setup, the XR 2 will probably leave the current 7-megapixel well alone.
+Unless Apple chooses to update its TrueDepth front camera setup, the XR 2 will probably leave the current 7-megapixel selfie cam well alone.